Tristan da Cunha: Telecommunication

-The Government and Tristan da Cunha Association jointly run the island official website with all practical information, news and facts about the island.
-While the site is updated from mainland UK, due to slow internet the photos taken and uploaded from Tristan da Cunha are all in low resolution, which allows online navigation in the territory with acceptable speed.
+The Government and Tristan da Cunha Association jointly run the island official website with all practical information, news, and facts about the island.
+While the site is updated from mainland UK, due to slow internet, the photos taken and uploaded from Tristan da Cunha are all in low resolution, which allows online navigation in the territory with acceptable speed.

 Amateur radio

 Amateur radio operator groups sometimes conduct DX-peditions on the island.
 One group operated as station ZD9ZS in September–October 2014.
-Nigel (G3TXF) was part of this DX-pedition.

 Government

 There are no political parties or trade unions on Tristan.
+Executive authority is vested in the King, who is represented in the territory by the governor of Tristan da Cunha.
+Prior to 2009, Tristan da Cunha was a dependency of Saint Helena, and therefore directly represented by the governor of Saint Helena.
+The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 made Saint Helena, Ascension Island, and Tristan da Cunha equal constituent parts of the territory with their own governments, and established the position of Governor of Tristan da Cunha.
+Per Section 208 of the Constitution Order, the person appointed as Governor of Saint Helena is ex officio Governor of Tristan da Cunha.
+However, as Tristan da Cunha is 1350 mi away from Saint Helena, an Administrator of Tristan da Cunha is appointed to act as the governor's representative on the island.

-Executive authority is vested in the King, who is represented in the territory by the Governor of Saint Helena.
-As the Governor resides permanently in Saint Helena, an Administrator is appointed to represent the Governor in the islands.
-The Administrator is a career civil servant in the Foreign Office, selected by London, who acts as the local head of government and takes advice from the Tristan da Cunha Island Council.
-Since 1998, each Administrator has usually served a three-year term (which begins in September, upon arrival of the supply ship from Cape Town).
+This arrangement predates the current constitutional structure, and the first administrator was appointed in the 1940s.
+Previously, the administrator also acted as the local magistrate, but the appointment is to be transferred to a non-member of the executive or legislative branches of government.
+The administrator is a career civil servant in the Foreign Office, selected by London, who acts as the local head of government and takes advice from the Tristan da Cunha Island Council.
+Since 1998, each administrator has usually served a three-year term (which begins in September, upon arrival of the supply ship from Cape Town).
 Fiona Kilpatrick and Stephen Townsend were exceptions to this rule, having taken up their job-share office in January 2020.

-The Administrator and Island Council work from the Government Building, which is the only two-storey building on the island.
+The Administrator and Island Council work from the Government Building, which is the only two-story building on the island.
 The building is sometimes referred to as "Whitehall" or the "H'admin Building" and contains the Administrator's Office, Treasury Department, Administration Offices, and the Council Chamber where Island Council meetings are held.
 Policing is undertaken by one full-time police inspector and three special constables.
 Tristan da Cunha has some legislation of its own, but the law of Saint Helena applies generally to the extent that it is not inconsistent with local law, insofar as it is suitable for local circumstances and subject to such modifications as local circumstances make necessary.